1. Centering Prayer: 15 Jan. – 19 March

 DORRIE BALFE OP: worked in education in South Africa and in Pastoral Theology at All Hallows College.
 Main teaching subjects: Creation Theology, Biblical Studies and Feminist Theology.

-NATUCA CORDÓN: BA, H.Dip.
-Ed. and MA in Education has been involved in Education and Applied Linguistics for many years.
-She has been Principal in The Teresian School.
+NATUCA CORDÓN: BA, H.Dip. in Educ. and MA in Educ. has been involved in Education and Applied Linguistics for many years.
+She has a keen interest in teresian themes and spirituality.

 MARIE HELÈNE DOLAN: BA, French & English, Brest University.
 Experienced French teacher, including many years in the Alliance Française, Dublin.